syedfaiqueali/aws-lambda-layer-openai/README.md

 ## Step 1: Create a virtual environment
-Create a Python virtual environment and activate it
+Create a Python virtual environment and activate it.

 ```bash
 # Create the aws-lambda-layer directory and navigate into it